Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

 We finally note that, in practice, the summation in Eq.~\eqref{eq:tdseBH} is truncated to a subset of electronic states that are sufficient to describe the process of interest.
 The approximation of retaining only a subset of $N_\text{states}$ coupled electronic states is often referred to as the \textit{group Born-Oppenheimer approximation}\cite{conicalintersection2004} and leads to the following coupled equations of motion:

 Where are we at this stage?
 We defined the \textit{formally exact} framework of the Born-Huang representation, where nuclear amplitudes are propagated in time thanks to the set of coupled equations of motion given by Eq.~\eqref{eq:tdsegBH}.
 This propagation, however, requires electronic-structure quantities: the electronic energies $E^{\text{el}}_{I}(\mathbf{R})$ for the electronic states considered as well as the nonadiabatic coupling terms to describe nonadiabatic effects.
 These quantities are obtained by solving, for any necessary nuclear configurations, the time-independent electronic Schr\"{o}dinger equation, Eq.~\eqref{eq:tise}.
-Hence, nonadiabatic molecular dynamics will require getting these electronic-structure quantities -- the electronic-structure problem discussed in Sec.~\ref{elecstructproblem} -- and performing the nuclear (nonadiabatic) dynamics -- the nuclear dynamics problem summarized in Sec.~\ref{nonadiabaticdynproblem}.
+Hence, nonadiabatic molecular dynamics, that is, the practical solution of an approximate form of Eq.~\eqref{eq:tdsegBH} for a molecule in its full dimensionality, will require getting these electronic-structure quantities (and others, like nuclear gradients) -- the electronic-structure problem discussed in Section~\ref{elecstructproblem} -- and performing the nuclear (nonadiabatic) dynamics based on approximations to Eq.~\eqref{eq:tdsegBH} -- the nuclear dynamics problem summarized in Section~\ref{nonadiabaticdynproblem}.